Observe the Greenhouse Effect in a Jar

-- In his notebook have your child create two columns, one for thermometer A and one for B, or he can label them as Left and Right - whatever he prefers for identification.
+- In his notebook, have your child create two columns, one for thermometer A and one for B. Alternatively, he can label them as Left and Right—whatever he prefers for identification.

 - After three minutes ask your child to read both thermometers and record the temperatures in his notebook along with the time of the readings.